 12. Airline Stocks

 Airline stocks include some of the most familiar names in the world, particularly for people who travel a lot.
 Delta, American, United, Southwest, JetBlue and others all have their own publicly traded stocks.
-As both the economy and the population grow, it seems like airline stocks should be a great investment, not a toxic one.
-So what gives?
+The COVID-19 recession has all but decimated airline companies — but even before the travel sector was crushed by the pandemic, airline stocks were potentially toxic investments.

 Why Airline Stocks Are Toxic

 The list of airlines that have gone bankrupt over the years (some more than once) reads like a “who’s who” of the industry.
 The list ranges from Delta and United to Northwest, US Airways, TWA and Pan Am.
 This should serve as a cautionary tale that while there may be periods of strong financial results, the potential for an airline bankruptcy is always out there — and it’s more likely than ever amid the pandemic.